philipbelesky/groundhog/site/index.md

 ---
 layout:   landing_home
 title:    Groundhog
-excerpt:  ... is a Grasshopper plugin, a set of reference models, and wiki exploring the applications of computational design in landscape architecture.
+excerpt:  ... is a Grasshopper plugin and wiki exploring the applications of computational design in landscape architecture.
 ---